Lebanese confront devastation after massive Beirut explosion

 Smoke was still rising from the port, where a towering building of silos was half destroyed, spilling out mounds of grain.
 Hangars around it were completely toppled.
 Much of the downtown area was littered with damaged vehicles and debris that had rained down from the shattered facades of buildings.

-An official with the Lebanese Red Cross said at least 100 people were killed and more than 4,000 were wounded.
+An official with the Lebanese Red Cross said more than 4,000 were wounded.
 George Kettaneh said the toll could rise further.

 It was unclear what caused the blast, which appeared to have been triggered by a fire and struck with the force of an earthquake.
 It was the most powerful explosion ever seen in the city, which was split in half by the 1975-1990 civil war and has endured conflicts with neighboring Israel and periodic bombings and terror attacks.